Skip to content

 What is Wildlife Gardening?

 Wildlife gardening is a special way of gardening that aims to create a habitat that attracts and supports local wildlife.
-It's about cultivating a space where birds, butterflies, bees, and other creatures can find the food, water, cover, and places to raise young so their species’ can survive. they need to survive.
+It's about cultivating a space where birds, butterflies, bees, and other creatures can find the food, water, cover, and places to raise young so their species’ can survive.
 By embracing wildlife gardening, you can play a crucial role in conserving native species and enhancing the ecological health of your city, town or neighborhood.
 It’s the perfect way to “think globally, act locally.”

 icon-meet-the-plants-attracts